CICS: Programming considerations

-These shortcomings persisted for multiple new releases of CICS over a period of more than 20 years, in spite of their severity and the fact that top-quality CICS skills were in high demand and short supply.
+These memory corruption and related shortcomings persisted for multiple new releases of CICS itself over a period of more than 20 years, in spite of their severity and the fact that top-quality CICS skills were in high demand and short supply.
 They were addressed in TS V3.3, V4.1 and V5.2 with the Storage Protection, Transaction Isolation and Subspace features respectively, which utilize operating system hardware features to protect the application code and the data within the same address space even though the applications were not written to be separated.
 CICS application transactions remain mission-critical for many public utility companies, large banks and other multibillion-dollar financial institutions.